 Your feet bear the brunt of all that walking you do throughout your life.
 Here’s how you can expect them to change as you age.

 With every step you take over the years, your body absorbs two to three times its weight due to gravity.
 The main recipient of all that wear and tear?
 Your feet.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+Changes in how your body stores fat as you get older also may impact how your feet look and feel.
 The fat pads that cushion the bottom of your feet grow thinner as you grow older.
 So your feet absorb less shock, which can make them feel sore and painful when you walk around in thin-soled shoes on hard surfaces.

-As you get older, an annual foot health check is important.
+As you get older, an annual foot health check is also important.
 Your doctor can identify conditions like diabetes or circulatory problems by looking at your feet, or treat common problems like corns, cracked skin and ingrown toenails.